-But just because it’s low tourist season doesn’t mean there isn’t much to do.
-February is a very colourful month with the celebration of Carnival.
-It’s also a romantic affair with Valentine’s Day and of course, there’s plenty of music, art, fun runs and some great markets.
+But just because it’s low tourist season doesn’t mean there isn’t much to do and if you are in Malaga, read on for a good mix of film, music, theatre art some great markets.
 Read on to discover what’s on in Malaga in February.

 Public holidays in Malaga in February